metaplex-foundation/mpl-candy-guard/README.md

 The Candy Guard program contains a set of core access control guards that can be enabled/disabled:

 - `AddressGate`: restricts the mint to a single address
+- `Allocation`: specify the maximum number of mints in a group (guard set)
 - `AllowList`: uses a wallet address list to determine who is allowed to mint
 - `BotTax`: configurable tax (amount) to charge invalid transactions
 - `EndDate`: determines a date to end the mint